 But that is a very significant part of the beauty of minimalism.
 When you start letting go of physical clutter and unwanted obligations from your calendar, you will also have to learn to let go of mental and emotional clutter.

-Finding the real you may not only be uncomfortable for you, it may be uncomfortable for those around you.
+Finding the real you may not only be uncomfortable for you, but it may also be uncomfortable for those around you.

-When people see change in someone close to them, they are faced with the decision to acknowledge it in themselves, or to limit contact with you so they don’t have to think about it.
+When people see a change in someone close to them, they are faced with the decision to acknowledge it in themselves or to limit contact with you so they don’t have to think about it.

 People may limit their relationship with you, just to avoid thinking about that.
 Many of us choose unhappiness over uncertainty.
 We may not be happy with life, but we’re used to it and change isn’t pleasant, so it’s easier to just stay put.